Knowledge-Guided Time-Varying Causal Inference for Arctic Sea Ice Dynamics: Introduction

 \section{Introduction}

-Earth system data exhibit large variability, stemming from climate model simulations and real-world observational data, leading to the increased use of machine learning (ML) and statistical methods to find patterns in the respective systems \cite{runge2023causal}.
-However, despite their strong predictive ability, current ML and deep learning methods have limitations in understanding the underlying cause-and-effect relationships between variables \cite{runge2023causal,pearl2018book}, which is crucial for process understanding.
-Causal inference combines domain knowledge, machine learning models, and observational or interventional data \cite{pearl2009causality,pearl2018book} to identify a system's underlying causal structure and quantify its effects.
+Earth system data exhibit substantial spatial and temporal variability and are generated from both climate model simulations and real-world observations.
+The increasing volume and complexity of these datasets have driven the adoption of machine learning (ML) and statistical methods to identify patterns, correlations, and complex relationships within Earth system processes \cite{runge2023causal}.
+However, despite their strong predictive ability, these models primarily uncover surface-level associations, often lacking a theoretical understanding of the cause-and-effect relationships among physical variables \cite{runge2023causal}, which is crucial for process understanding.
+Deeper understanding requires combining causal inference with predictive machine learning, as it reveals insights that go beyond purely associative patterns, enabling models to generalize more effectively across changing environments and unseen conditions \cite{reichstein2019deep,pearl2018book}.
+In this context, causal inference provides a framework that combines domain knowledge, machine learning methods, and observational data \cite{pearl2009causality,pearl2018book} to identify the causal structure of a system and estimate the effects of causal relationships.
+Building on this foundation, we leverage physical domain knowledge to guide causal inference in Arctic climate systems, enabling estimation of causal relationships from real-world observational data.

-In this study, our objective is to move beyond correlation and estimate the total causal effect of sea surface height (SSH) on sea ice thickness.
-This chosen real-world scenario represents a highly impactful contribution because the two phenomena are critically linked to global climate change.
-Changes in SSH are a key factor in monitoring sea level rise, and the complex, non-direct influence of SSH dynamics on sea ice thickness through mechanisms like ocean circulation and freshwater distribution is a significant, yet difficult-to-quantify, area of climate research.
-Quantifying this non-direct causal effect is crucial for refining climate models and enhancing predictability.
-For this purpose, we propose a novel, specialized VAE-based architecture: the Knowledge-Guided Causal Modeling Variational Autoencoder (KGCM-VAE).
-This unique framework is designed to leverage the flexibility of VAEs and causal modeling to provide robust estimates of the total causal effect in such complex, indirect systems.
+Sea Surface Height (SSH) is a critical indicator of ocean dynamics and sea level rise \cite{kwok2015variability}.
+Previous studies have identified a strong association between SSH and sea ice thickness \cite{wang2021lasting}; however, the causal nature of this relationship, particularly the mechanisms involving ocean circulation and freshwater distribution, remains poorly understood.
+Existing approaches have struggled to determine the direction of influence and disentangle the effects of shared atmospheric drivers.
+Establishing the causal pathway from SSH to sea ice thickness is therefore critical for advancing our understanding of Arctic climate dynamics and improving the decadal predictability of sea ice change.